 The Top Benefits of VR Training and which companies are using it?

 Virtual reality has unearthed the creative power of technology, introducing exciting futures into the ways we engage within the workplace.
 With its ability to accommodate a fully enclosed digital space, workers can develop critical skills in a stress free environment.
-VR is a creative, dynamic and visual learning tool, that enhances focus whilst reducing the time spent on educating employees on procedures they may be unfamiliar with.
-The technology equips them to be effective evaluators in the workplace.
-Employees are exposed to situations as if they are occurring in real time and are assessed on their response to lifelike immersions.
+VR is a creative, dynamic and visual learning tool, that enhances focus whilst reduces time spent educating employees on unfamiliar procedures and compliance measures.
+The technology equips employees to be effective evaluators in the workplace.
+Employees are exposed to situations as if they are occurring in real time and are assessed on their response to these lifelike immersions.

 Through VR training, employees build up a repertoire of industry knowledge on matters of compliance and performance.
-This makes issues surrounding negligence become preventable, as employees are trained to be hyper aware of their contribution to achieving consistent performance outcomes.
+Issues surrounding negligence become more easily preventable, as employees are trained to be hyper aware of their contribution to performance outcomes.

-Now let’s dive deeper into VR training by seeing what can be learnt from companies that decided to ditch laborious methods of traditional learning and jump in the virtual bandwagon.
+Now let’s dive deeper into VR training by seeing what ditching laborious methods of traditional learning has done for MNC’s around the world.

 Healthcare: Children’s Hospital Los Angeles